divya1020/M2_Calculator/1_Requirements/README.md

 # 4W's and 1 H's

 ## When
-- Anyone can calculator from anywhere
+- Anyone can use calculator from anywhere
 - This calculator can be used in daily life to avoid mistakes.